 Looking Glass Rocks

 Looking Glass Rock has a huge range for traditional (trad) climbing, definitely more opportunity to trad climb than sport climbing or bouldering.
-Trad climbing is where a climber places protective gear such as cam to protect against falls.
+Trad climbing is where a climber places protective gear such as a cam to protect against falls.
 Please click on my article regarding trad climbing for more details.
 Leading for trad climbing is much more involved than sport climbing.
 We did not have all the proper gear or know-how so hiring a guide was totally helpful.
 The guide provided all the gear, the anchoring, technical know-how, the fun routes, and instructions which allowed us to sit back and enjoyed climbing so much more.

 On our first day, we visited the South Wall.
 We climbed Good Intentions (5.6), Left Up (5.8-), Right Up (5.9), Fat Dog (5.7), and Unfinished Concerto (5.9+).
 It was great fun.
-Good Intentions was a great first route for warm-up.
+Good Intention was a great first route for warm-up.
 We struggled with Left Up and Right Up at the beginning sections because we were not yet used to the texture and the footing.
 They were both great introduction to Looking Glass granite.
 After we got up the hardest part, the route was much easier up to the top.

 Fat Dog and Unfinished Concerto were yet another fun crack climb.
 Fat Dog has a huge crack that you can actually fit your whole body inside.
 You can wedge yourself and slowly climb up.
 That was pretty interesting.
 We learned foot jamming, finger jamming, body part jamming, or any type of jamming we can make up as went along the cracks.
 We ended the day with a good note from the Unfinished Concerto.